manonberriche/manonberriche.github.io/research.md

 Normale, Supérieure, Paris, France.
 Presentation & Poster.

 * **Berriche**, M. & Altay, S. (2020).
 Positive Attitude!
 Audience Engages More With Positive And Phatic Posts Than With Health Misinformation On Facebook. *Research on Online Political Hostility (ROPH)*, Aarhus, Denmark.
 Poster.

-## Work in progress

-* From Polarization To Argumentation: The Case  Of The Vaccination Debate On Facebook

-* Epistemic Vigilance In The Digital Age

-* Fake news panic.
-Circuits et chemins de l’information dans l’espace public numérique

 ## Invited Talks